Ian-Tseng/arduino-co2-sensors-to-controller/README.md

 ## Intoduction

-1. Control the sequence of co2 cpaturer.
+1. Control the sequence of Arduino- based co2 cpaturer.
-2. Read and record the co2 value in datas.
+2. Read and record the co2 value in csv file.